-Courses a constituent has taken are recorded on the Courses section.
-Courses stored on the section have to be linked to an institution that exists on the constituent's schools section.
-Additional custom course scoped fields can be created to supplement the existing default course fields.
+Courses a constituent has taken are recorded in the Courses section.
+Courses stored in the section have to be linked to an institution that exists in the constituent's schools section.
+Additional custom course-scoped fields can be created to supplement the existing default course fields.

-Sports the constituent has participated in are stored on the Sports section.
-These can be sports participated in at a club level, college level, or even at a professional level.
+Sports the constituent has participated in are stored in the Sports section.
+These can be sports participated in at a club level, college level, or professional level.

-The constituent's account information can be managed on the Account section.
-Account information has several components listed below with a brief description.
-On the account tab, an administrator can see which constituent email address is associated with account login and can reset a password for a constituent.
+The constituent's account information can be managed in the Account section.
+The information has several components listed below with a brief description.
+On the account tab, an administrator can see which constituent email address is associated with the account login and can reset a password for a constituent.

-- Email - The account email address is the rank one email address on the constituent record in the device section.
-Editing the email address will have no effect on anything, the email address can only be changed in the device section of the Contact / Address section.
-The email address displayed will be the email address the constituent would use to log into a portal, form, etc.. in the database
+- Email: The account email address is the rank one email address on the constituent record in the Device section.
+Editing the email address will not affect anything; the email address can only be changed in the device section of the Contact / Address section.
+The displayed email address is the email address the constituent would use to log into a portal, form, and so forth in the database.

-- Password - Displays if a password exists on the constituent's record or not
+- Password: Displays whether or not a password exists on the constituent's record.

-- Reset - Will reset the password by creating a new PIN and sending a password reset email to the account email address
+- Reset: Resets the password by creating a new PIN and sending a password reset email to the account email address

-- Impersonate - Allows a user to directly impersonate the constituent.
-Impersonating a constituent allows the user to view a portal, form, or landing page as the constituent would see it.
+- Impersonate: This enables a user to directly impersonate the constituent.
+Impersonating a constituent enables the user to view a portal, form, or landing page as the constituent would see.

-- Merge - Merge allows a user to merge a duplicate constituent record into another constituent's record.
+- Merge: Merge enables a user to merge a duplicate constituent record into another constituent's record.

-- Retention Policy - Gives quick access to any retention policy that relates to the constituent record.
+- Retention Policy: Gives quick access to any retention policy related to the constituent record.
 Retention policies are used to delete constituent data from the record.

-- Recent Logins - Displays when a constituent logged into the database (portal, form, etc..), including a timestamp, host IP address, browser used by the constituent, computer OS the constituent is using, and the constituent's location.
+- Recent Logins: Displays when a constituent logs into the database (such as a portal or form), and includes a timestamp, the host IP address, the browser used by the constituent, the computer OS the constituent is using, and the constituent's location.

-- Recent Administrative Logins - Records when the record is accessed by a user.
+- Recent Administrative Logins: Records when a user accesses the record.
 Provides the timestamp, host IP address of the user, and the user name.

 Workflows / Read

-The Workflows / Read section is used to manage the workflows a constituent is currently in or can be added to.
+The Workflows / Read section manages the workflows a constituent is currently in or can be added to.
 Selecting the Read link will take the administrator to the constituent's record in the reader for the specific workflow.

 Edit Slate ID

-- Internal ID - This ID is the 9-digit numerical Slate Reference ID that is generated when the record is created.
+- Internal ID: This ID is the 9-digit numerical Slate Reference ID generated when the record is created.
 This ID will always persist in the database.

-- Override ID - An ID provided in the text box will override the Slate Reference ID when it comes to matching criteria, exports in the query tool, and displaying in the upper right-hand corner of the constituent record.
+Override ID: An ID provided in the text box will override the Slate Reference ID regarding matching criteria, exports in the query tool, and displaying in the upper right corner of the constituent record.

-- SSO Username - If the constituent is expected to log into the database using your institution's single sign-on process, the username used for your institution's single sign-on would need to be provided in this text box.
+- SSO Username: If the constituent is expected to log into the database using your institution's single sign-on process, the username used for your institution's single sign-on must be provided in this text box.

 Edit Restricted Access

-Constituent records can have their access limited to a specific user, or users who have specific roles/permissions.
-Clicking on the Edit Restricted Access link will present a popup box with a link to Add a Grantee.
+Constituent records can have their access limited to a specific user or users who have specific roles and permissions.
+Clicking the Edit Restricted Access link opens a popup with a link to Add a Grantee.
 The specific user, role, or permission can be added as a grantee.